How to play support LoL - the ultimate guide to carry your carries

 It’s your friend.
 Long demanded by the community, finally was implemented over two years ago.
 Its purpose is self-explanatory.

 I recommend ward trading.
-There are some tricky wards placement, that will prevent you from dying when going for vision, but you need practice.
+There is some tricky wards placement, that will prevent you from dying when going for vision, but you need practice.
 A lot.

 You never know everything, and there is always room for learning.
 Even challenger players sometimes learn a new trick.
 The more you know, the stronger you are.